clemente-morales/super-duo/README.md

 http://api.football-data.org

-When you have your API key, put it in the configuration.properties
+When you have your API key, put it in the configuration.properties that is located in /football_scores/app/src/main/assets/